Post by Wade Vagle

 If you are looking for ideas on how to create highly functional mechanical walkers, Professor Joseph Shigley's 1960 feasibility study for the army is a great resource.
 It combines engineering rigor and sound reasoning to illuminate many of the challenges, and potential capabilities of mechanical walkers.

 To meet the requirements of walking tanks, Shigley sought a mechanism that could:

 To meet the rugged terrain and speed requirements of tanks, much of Shigley's study focused on the foot-paths of mechanisms.
 Below is Shigley's diagram of foot-path types, with type E representing his ideal type for rugged terrain and fast speeds.

-Shigley showed how the mechanism could be improved by allowing a joint to slide along a cam groove, but we wanted a mechanism that could be prototyped in LEGO.
+Shigley showed how the step-height could be increased by allowing a joint to slide along a cam groove, but we wanted a mechanism that could be prototyped in LEGO.
 So, instead we experimented with pairing two 4-bar linkages into a combined 10-bar linkage with front and back legs, such that the rear leg lifted the front foot and vice versa.
-This increased the step-height significantly, as shown below.
+This allowed us to increase the step-height significantly, as shown below.

 We found that Strider's boat-shaped foot-path mitigates this problem, since the foot's horizontal speed during the lift and lower phases is similar to the foot-speed of the drive phase.
 This can be seen in the above GIF of Strider walking across the screen.
 Notice how the foot's horizontal position doesn't change much during the bottom halves of its lift and lower phases.
 So, when a foot steps on an obstacle halfway down its lower phase, it won't skid or cause the robot's forward motion to stop while stepping up onto the obstacle.